danieto98/SofAR_Project/README.md

 ##### Whole Project

-If you intend to run the entire project with SLAM being done online (not recommended at this stage of the project, maybe in the future), run:
+If you intend to run the entire project with SLAM being done online (not recommended at this stage of the project, maybe in the future) and Kinect data being saved for later inspection, run:
 ```
 roslaunch labeled_slam test.launch
 ```